This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Incorrect Stitching and Tension

-Here’s your troubleshooting roadmap:
+Here’s your simple troubleshooting guide:

 Machine Jamming and Maintenance